nwf/dyna/docs/sphinx/manual/pragmas.rst

 .. admonition:: bug

    For the moment, the source is the spec.
-See the source :dynasrc:`src/Dyna/Term/SurfaceSyntax.hs` for full details.
+See the source in :dynasrc:`src/Dyna/Term/SurfaceSyntax.hs` for full details.

 #########